Kaltxi/quadratics/README.md

   ```

 - Processes many sets of parameters by treys in a multithreaded fashion, if a
-  paricular trey is ill-formed it is ignored
+  particular trey is ill-formed, it is ignored
   ```sh
   > ./quadratics 0 1 2 1 -5 6 as df 5 1 4 -5
   (0 1 2) => (-2.000000) Xmin=-2.000000